k8ssandra/k8ssandra/docs/content/en/install/local/_index.md

 ---
-title: "Install single- or multi-clusters using K8ssandra Operator"
+title: "Install K8ssandraCluster"
-linkTitle: "Local K8ssandraCluster"
+linkTitle: "Local install"
 no_list: true
 weight: 1
-description: "Details to install a K8ssandra Cluster on a local Kubernetes **kind** development environment."
+description: "Details to install a K8ssandraCluster on a local Kubernetes."
 ---

 This topic explains how to install and manage an Apache Cassandra&reg; cluster (or multiple clusters) in Kubernetes using K8ssandra Operator.